MaxF-dev/sbw/src/pages/index.md

     section_id: hero
     title: This is a Small Business Web Agency
     content: >
       We design and develop high-performing small business websites.
-We work closely with you to deliver inspiring work, which enables your company to grow.
+Working closely with you to deliver inspiring work, which enables your company to grow.
 [Let's talk](/contact/).
   - type: portfolio_section